marcoeg/nexus-miniapp/README.md

 }
 ```

-And `vite.config.js` should have this content:
+And `vite.config.ts` should have this content:

 ```ts
 export default defineConfig({